TKomericki/Rhetos-wiki/What-is-Rhetos.md

 ## What does the Rhetos platform contain

 1. Programming language development tools:
-    * A framework for developing DSL concepts (as plugins) and code generators.
+   * A framework for developing DSL concepts (custom programming language extensions).
-2. Ready-to-use DSL libraries:
+2. Ecosystem of ready-to-use DSL libraries:
    * Implementations of standard business and design patterns
    * Web API generators (such as REST, SOAP and OData)
    * Authentication plugins
    * Reporting
    * Internationalization
    * and others
-3. Application development & deployment process:
+3. Build and deployment tools.
-    * Setup the Rhetos server
-    * Use existing libraries with DSL concepts and technology-specific solutions (NuGet packages)
-    * Develop your application: Write DSL scripts, custom DSL concept (generate new NuGet packages)
-    * Deploy all the packages to the Rhetos server to generate the application's business layer, database, web service and other features.
+4. Set of best practices and design principles, tuned for large business application development (Event Sourcing, database upgrade and migration process, etc.).

 ## Rhetos DSL